-The Shining Tor walk is my current favourite as it goes through what I think is one of the prettiest areas in England, the Goyt Valley, and also includes two ascents over the high peaks, so you get a really good mix of terrain and views.
+The Shining Tor walk is my all-time favourite as it goes through what I think is one of the prettiest areas in England, the Goyt Valley, and also includes two ascents over the high peaks, so you get a really good mix of terrain and views.
 It’s not an easy walk but I do like a challenge and, actually, it is often surprising what people achieve with the encouragement of the group.

 Sweets to share.
-They’re great for a quick burst of energy to get up that hill and it’s just nice to swap different tastes… my favourite is Liquorice Allsorts, if you’re asking, but Jelly Babies seem to go down well for others.
+They’re great for a quick burst of energy to get up that hill and it’s just nice to swap different tastes… my favourite is Liquorice Allsorts if you’re asking, but Jelly Babies seem to go down well for others.

-I work with senior leaders and that type of work only comes through relationship and trust, which is impossible to achieve over a bacon sandwich and a cup of coffee before 9am.
+I work with senior leaders and that type of work only comes through relationship and trust, which is impossible to achieve over a bacon sandwich and a cup of coffee before 9 am.
 Freshwalks enables the freedom to get to know each other, build a relationship over the day and journey together in a way that helps you to leave a positive impact on each other’s lives.